 LF: Boards may use their Child Care Quality (CCQ) funds to employ the TECPDS SME.

-NLF: Boards must report any TECPDS SME staff changes to TWC at TexasRisingStar@twc.texas.gov and to TECPDS via a TECPDS Help Ticket
+NLF: Boards must report any TECPDS SME staff changes to TWC at TexasRisingStar@twc.texas.gov and to TECPDS via a TECPDS Help Ticket.

-NLF: Boards must report the number of child care programs that the TECPDS SME provided specific TECPDS support to, beginning with the FY’24 CCQ Quarterly Report.
+NLF: Beginning with the Fiscal Year 2024 CCQ Quarterly Report, Boards must report the number of unduplicated child care programs that the TECPDS SME provided specific TECPDS support to in the Quarterly Narrative tab.

 Organizational Dashboard